jamesyang124/play-with-category-theory/chapter1.md

 <br>
 #### Objects

-Object describe a `algebraic data type`, it might the same as the terms such as `shape`, or `context`.
+Object describe an `algebraic data type`, it might be the same as the terms such as `shape`, or `context`.

 <br>
 #### Morphisms